ursus-americanus/ursus-americanus/README.md

 -----------------------

-#### Are you looking the largest database of phylogenies, ranges, and functional traits for mammals?
+### Are you looking for the largest database of phylogenies, ranges, and functional traits for mammals?
 ![PHYLACINE](./Docs/PHYLACINE_logo_small.png)

 You should check out the latest stable version of [PHYLACINE](https://github.com/MegaPast2Future/PHYLACINE_1.2/): The Phylogenetic Atlas of Mammal Macroecology.